Tenavi/benchmark_ocp/README.md

 ---

-# Installation
+## Installation

 First create a python environment (using e.g. conda or pip) with

     python>=3.8

-Then to install the `optimalcontrol` package (in developer mode), run
+Activate the environment, then install the `optimalcontrol` package (in developer mode), run

-    pip install -e .
+    pip install -e . --config-settings editable_mode=compat

 This package and the examples have been developed and tested with the following software
 dependencies: